firebase/genkit/docs/config.md

 ```

 In `plugins`, you specify an array of plugins that will be available to the
 framework.
-Plugins provide features such as models, retrievers, indexers, flow
-state stores, and trace stores.
+Plugins provide features such as models, retrievers, indexers, and trace stores.
 One plugin can provide more than one feature,
 and even more than one instance of that feature.

-`flowStateStore` tells Genkit which plugin to use for persisting flow states.
 The `firebase` plugin provides a Cloud Firestore implementation.

-`traceStore` (similar to `flowStateStore`) tells Genkit which plugin to use for
-persisting traces.
-The `firebase` plugin provides a Cloud Firestore
+`traceStore` tells Genkit which plugin to use for persisting traces.
+The `firebase` plugin provides a Cloud Firestore implementation.
-implementation.

-`enableTracingAndMetrics` instructs the framework to perform OpenTelemetry
-instrumentation and enable trace collection.
+`enableTracingAndMetrics` instructs the framework to perform OpenTelemetry instrumentation and enable trace collection.

 `logLevel` specifies the verbosity of framework-level logging.
-Sometimes it's
-useful when troubleshooting to see more detailed log messages; set it to
+Sometimes it's useful when troubleshooting to see more detailed log messages; set it to `debug`.
-`debug`.